Mumbra Devi Temple: History

 The term, Mumbra means Navadurga.
 It is an old Hindu goddess temple built at the time of the British period.
 There are about 780 steps and it is 1500 feet above.
 According to a legend, the local people saw a burning flame on the hill.
 After that, people gathered with Nana Bhagat and went to the top of the hill, saw a lamp burning near the temple, and found the statue of Maa Mumbra Devi.
 The temple is taken care of by Bhagat family.
-The recent constriction of the temple was built Bhagat family.
+The recent construction of the temple was built by Bhagat family.

 The temple has a mural of 10 faces of the mother goddess Mumbra, the prime deity of the Koli and Agri fishermen tribes residing in the Mumbra area.

 It was closed for devotees during the COVID-19 Pandemic lockdown for one and a half years, but it was reopened for devotees on the auspicious occasion of Navratri following conditions and rules issued by the Maharashtra government.